anzeA/SReality-Web-Scraper/README.md

 To execute the scraper, follow these steps:

 1. Ensure you have Docker installed on your machine.
+2. Clone this repository.
+3. Navigate to the root directory of the repository.
-2. Use the command `docker-compose up` to initiate the scraper.
+4. Use the command `docker-compose up` to build the scraper.

 Upon successful execution, you can view the results by accessing `127.0.0.1:8080` in your web browser.